BACK TO RESEARCH

 Sarah Cohodes and Susha Roy

-Charter schools are highly debated in policy and political discussions about delivering public education.
-As “laboratories of innovation” that often use lotteries to assign spots, they hold the potential to generate rigorous evidence about effective educational practices.
-This paper synthesizes and summarizes findings from charter lottery studies and identifies priority areas for future lottery-based research.
-Existing evidence shows that charter schools can improve academic achievement and longer-term outcomes like four-year college enrollment, particularly among lower-performing students, non-white students, low-income students, and students with disabilities.
-However, these findings are limited to oversubscribed schools and primarily come from studies that take place in large urban areas in a few states.
-Future lottery-based charter school research should expand the geographic coverage of existing studies, update the evidence on K-12 academic outcomes, and explore understudied areas such as non-test-score outcomes, college outcomes, and earnings.
-Studying these topics would bolster existing evidence and inform future education policymaking within the charter sector and beyond.
+Charter schools can serve as “laboratories of innovation,” generating evidence about effective educational practices via their random admissions lotteries.
+This paper synthesizes findings from charter school lottery-based studies and identifies future research priorities.
+Evidence shows charter schools can boost academic achievement and long-term outcomes, especially for lower-performing, nonwhite, low-income students and those with disabilities.
+However, these findings are limited to oversubscribed schools in urban areas.
+Future research should expand geographic coverage, update K-12 academic outcomes, and explore non-test-score outcomes, college, and earnings.
+Addressing these areas would strengthen evidence and inform education policymaking in the charter sector and beyond.